II. Non-commuting Matrix Solution of DGLAP; $F_2 {p,d}$ Data Leading to Partons Directly without Parameterization: Intoduction to data analysis of structure functions

+Within a VFN point of view, if it was not for bringing in some minimal mass effects of heavy quarks $c$ and $b$ , QED DIS would be limited to three light quarks.
+Why so?
+Because zero-mass assumption for the three lightest quarks is well justified, $m_q^2 <<Q^2, \ Q^2$ in the whole range of data and simulation.
+There is the possibility of differentiating square of electric charge, $e_q^2$ at $\gamma*$ quark vertex in proton or deutron DIS, so $u_{total}$ stands apart.
+Isospin symmetry differentiates $d_{total}$ and $s_{total}$.
+In other words, detection of electric charge squared weight of $q_{total}$ may leave us two quarks in form of a singlet $q^{S}$, and a non-singlet $q^{NS}$, and isospin symmetry differentiates data and the set of variables $q^3\propto {F_2}^{(p-d)}$ from $q^{NS}$ which now becomes $q^{8}$, the $SU_F(3)$ octet.
+In this sense, could we say there is something of an $SU_F(3)$ symmetry?

+It is trivial that ${F_2}^{p,d}$ have no information on the non-singlet valence quarks.
+Thus, pdfs are extracted from ${F_2}^{p,d}$ as total: sea and valence are not separable.

+Bringing in minimal mass effects of heavy quarks, $c$ and $b$, to the measured data points, $F_2^{p}(x_{ij}, {Q_{j}}^2)$ and $F_2^{d}(x_{ij}, {Q_{j}}^2)$, in different regions of $Q^2$, corresponding to 4, and 5 flavors, allows unveiling of the $4$th and $5$th flavors. $SU_F(3) \longrightarrow SU_F(5)$ symmetry under the assumption of having five zero-mass flavors symmetrically, as unrealistic or highly errored, as a simple ZM VFN scheme may be.

+Under $SU_F(5)$, differentiation of $q^{15}$ and $q^{24}$ once again leaves $q^{NS}=q^8$ as it was.
+Thus, two additional sets of nonsinglet degrees of freedom are brought in $q_{n^2-1}$ with addition of the $nth$ quark as a heavy flavor as $Q^2$ increases.
+Finally, the number of extractable pdf central value sets increases to $n_F+1$.
+The additional one pdf is the gluon of gluon vertex.

+Simulation of our direct method is a testing ground for this point of view, its correction and refinement.
+Investigation of deviation from $SU_F(5)$ symmetry in the well-known regions of $Q^2$, is left out to be dealt with soon.

-where $F_{2i}^L$ is the value of data point on the left side of (\ref{eq.18}) with its quadratically calculated total error being $\sigma_{i}$, and $F_{2i}^R$ is its LO decomposition corresponding to the right side of (\ref{eq.18}).
-For the range of $Q^2$ used, the VFN constraint equations are set at the masses of \textit{c} and \textit{b} quarks, considered as boundary conditions (b.c.) between regions of evolution in $Q^2$ where $n_f$ respectively crosses 3- 4, and 4-5.
-Constraints equate the singlet, $\Sigma$, and the $(n_f^2-1)$ -multiplet NS of the $SU(n_f)$ flavor symmetry above each b.c.; thus, dropping the flavor number, $n_f$, by 1 at the b.c.
-The constraint equations, together with consistent evolution, keep the continuity of the PDFs while the flavor numbers changes at the b.c.
+Minimal mass effects, at masses of $c$ and of $b$ quarks, for us, are continuity constraints $c(Q^2=m_c^2)=0$, and $b(Q^2=m_b^2)=0$ at Bjorken $x={\lbrace{x_i}, i = 1,...,n\rbrace}$ of the data set, at the boundary between regions of $Q^2$ where it is assumed that $n_F$ respectively crosses $3$ to $4$, and $4$ to $5$ flavors.
+In other words, constraints equate the singlet, $\Sigma$, and the $({n_F}^2-1)$-multiplet ($NS$) of the $SU(n_F)$ flavor symmetry of the region above each boundary; thus, dropping the flavor number, $n_F$, by $1$ at and below the boundary.
+The constraint equations, together with consistent evolution, keep the continuity of the pdfs while the flavor numbers change at the boundary.

+Along with continuity of pdfs, we have continuity for the coupling constant as a changing $Q^2$ crosses massive quark $m_b^2$.